pglen/pydbase/README.md

 ### Structure of the data:

-    32 byte header, starating with FILESIG
+    32 byte header, starting with FILESIG

     4 bytes    4 bytes          4 bytes         Variable
     ------------------------------------------------------------